International Travel Awards

 - Documents explaining commitment of funding from other institutional sources; and

 - Registration of your travel through the proper channels:

 - Graduate students must register with the Study Abroad Office, and can begin the process by emailing firstname.lastname@example.org

 - Faculty who do not already have a profile in the GRAND Database must create one.
 Once a profile is established, all faculty members must create a travel plan including specific travel information.

 Applications should demonstrate a significant impact on the research and academic career of the applicant – particularly from those with little or no international experience.

 Applications that have a clear potential to yield long-term ties between Drexel and scholars or educational institutions outside of the United States will be given particularly positive consideration.

 All applications are reviewed by an interdisciplinary committee of Drexel faculty approximately one week after the deadline.

-If you have any questions about the program, please contact the Office of International Programs at email@example.com or 215-895-6372.
+If you have any questions about the program, please contact the Office of Global Engagement and Education Abroad at email@example.com or 215-895-6372.